How to Build a Positive Workplace Culture with Employee Experience Management

 Effective one-on-one meetings can help employees to:

 Nobody likes having meetings sprung on them without explanations.
 Help your team embrace the idea by telling them ahead of time that you plan to start having 1-on-1 meetings.
-Reiterate the importance of these meetings.
 Also, explain that it applies to everyone.
-This way, they won’t feel singled out, and they’ll be more willing to open up.
+This way, they won’t feel singled out and will be more willing to open up.

 To make the best out of your meeting, use Assembly’s one-on-one meeting template.